xiaoxiae/Florodoro/README.md

 _Note: this might not work when the path to the cloned reposity contains whitespace.
 I didn't look into the reason why (likely a bug in `venv`), just something to try if something fails._

-### Publish
+### Publishing
-All tagged commits are automatically published on PyPi using GitGub Actions.
+All tagged commits in the `x.y.z` format are automatically published on PyPi using GitGub Actions.
-If the commit is on the `testing` branch, the test PyPi instance is used, otherwise the main one is.
+If the commit is on the `testing` branch, the test PyPi instance is used.

+The project follows [Semver](https://semver.org/) for version numbers and is currently under MAJOR version `0` (under rapid prototyping).
+For as long as this is the case, the master branch will only contain MINOR versions, while the testing branch will contain PATCH versions.